 Roshini is a cultural activist and advocate.
-She was instrumental in establishing the Association of Black Photographers Autograph (ABP), established at Rivington Place, London.
+She was instrumental to founding the Association of Black Photographers Autograph (ABP), established at Rivington Place, London.
 She contributed to the development of Ten.8 International Photographic Magazine (1986-1990) as manager and editorial board member.
-She has also been national arts advisor, photography officer, and consultant for the Arts Council (1990 - 2000) where she helped develop national policy in the areas of visual arts, cultural diversity and culture.
+She has also been a national arts advisor, photography officer, and consultant for the Arts Council (1990 - 2000) where she helped develop national policy in the areas of photography, visual arts, cultural diversity and equality.
 In 2012 -13, Roshini became the first animateur for Iniva’s Stuart Hall Library and more recently was instrumental to public debate about the visual arts, internationalism and infrastructure convened by supporters of Iniva (2014-2015).

 She is represented by Autograph ABP. http://autograph-abp.co.uk/